Enactus-UFRGS/enactus-team-management-rfcs/texts/0001-team-and-members-signup.md

 ![](https://drive.google.com/uc?id=1pRRO-b-7DsPw_A8bqls8-pngwonKyIYv)

-Here are the informations needed for creating an Enactus team
+To create an Enactus team the user must provide:

-* Team name
+* The Enactus Team name
+    * generally in format `Enactus {{university name}}`
 * Enactus Team ID
+    * an unique ID provided by the National Enactus Organization to every team.
+It will be used to validate the team.

 # Drawbacks